 Sue Strasenburgh struggled with high blood pressure, despite her active lifestyle and what she thought was a healthy diet.
 After seeing her mother's drastic heart health transformation with a plant-based diet, Sue decided to make to the switch to plants, too.

-In just three months of following a whole food plant-based diet, Sue got her blood pressure under control and its continued to stay in the healthy normal range for the last two years!
+In just three months of following a whole food plant-based diet, Sue got her blood pressure under control and its continued to stay in the healthy normal range for the last four years!
 MamaSezz caught up with Sue to hear her story firsthand.

 What was your life like before you changed your diet?
 What was your struggle?

 I am a competitive tennis player (USTA 4.0 ranking), and I love to hike, swim, and play golf.
 And I am the owner CEO of a large commercial Painting, Wallcovering and Design company.
 My life is full and exciting!